-1. Resolve the report through the implementation of remedies when there is sufficient information about the nature and scope of the conduct to support such a response.

-2. Act promptly to meet with the parties involved to inform them of the corrective actions.
+- 1. Resolve the report through the implementation of remedies when there is sufficient information about the nature and scope of the conduct to support such a response. - 2.
+Act promptly to meet with the parties involved to inform them of the corrective actions.

-Remedies may include any option outlined in Section XII (Interim Measures).
+Remedies may include any option outlined in Section X: Interim Measures.
 Other potential remedies include targeted or broad-based educational programming or training, supported direct confrontation of the respondent and/or indirect action by the Title IX Coordinator or the College.
-Depending on the form of resolution, it may be possible for a complainant to maintain anonymity.
+Depending on the form of resolution, it may be possible for a reporting party to maintain anonymity.

-The College will offer mediation for appropriate cases, but will not compel a complainant to engage in mediation, to directly confront the respondent, or to participate in any particular form of Informal Resolution.
+The College will offer mediation for appropriate cases, but will not compel a reporting party to engage in mediation, to directly confront the respondent, or to participate in any particular form of Informal Resolution.
 Mediation may not be used to resolve a report of Non-Consensual Sexual Intercourse.
 By state law, mediations are confidential.
 The parties and the Title IX Coordinator will sign a written document outlining any agreed upon resolution.
 The mediation will not be final until the parties and the Title IX Coordinator sign this document.
 The Title IX Coordinator may serve as the mediator.
 If the mediated agreement includes disciplinary probation, suspension, or dismissal, this will be recorded in the respondent's disciplinary record.
-Mediated agreements will be noted in an employee's file in the Office of Human Resources and/or the Provost's Office.